bchandhu/Technical_Interview-Interns-/SumOfMultiples/TechnicalChecklist&Rubric.md

 ### **Debugging (/2)**

 - **Error Handling:**
-  - [ ] Identifies and corrects logic errors (e.g., incorrect bounds for the loop).
+  - [ ] Identifies errors in logic or syntax.
-  - [ ] Ensures the code doesn’t break for edge cases.
+  - [ ] Fixes errors and refines the code efficiently.

 ---